atom/atom/README.md

 announcements.

 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
+By participating, you are expected to adhere to this code of conduct.
 Please report unacceptable behavior to atom@github.com.

 ## Documentation

-If you want to read about using Atom or developing packages in Atom, the [Atom Flight Manual](https://flight-manual.atom.io) is free and available online.
+If you want to read about using Atom or developing packages in Atom, the [Atom Flight Manual](https://flight-manual.atom.io) is freely available online.
 You can find the source to the manual in [atom/flight-manual.atom.io](https://github.com/atom/flight-manual.atom.io).

 The [API reference](https://atom.io/docs/api) for developing packages is also documented on Atom.io.